jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Transport Layer Security (TLS) protocol to establish a mutually authenticated tunnel.
 Within the tunnel, TLV objects are used to convey authentication-related data between the EAP peer and the EAP server.
-This document replaces RFC 7170.
+This document obseletes RFC 7170.

 --- middle